aakoch/pug-lexing-transformer/README.md

 ## Dependencies

-- pug-line-lexer
+- line-lexer
 - post-lexing-transformer (used as part of the CLI but probably needs incorporated)

 ## Flow
-pug-lexing-transformer -> foo-dog-attrs -> generator
+lexing-transformer -> attrs -> generator